-3. Use the wrench to loosen all the wheel nuts.
-Do not remove them yet.
+- 3. Use the wrench to loosen all the wheel nuts.
+Do not remove them yet. - 4.
+It is recommended that you do a safety check before preceding.
+See Changing a Flat Tire on page 418 for more information.

-4. Position the lift head at the jack location nearest the flat tire.
+5. Position the lift head at the jack location nearest the flat tire.
 Make sure all of the jack lift head is touching the jacking flange under the body.
 Do not place the jack under a body panel.
 The lower body panel has an arrow to aid in locating the jacking location.

-5. Put the compact spare tire near the flat tire being changed.
+6. Put the compact spare tire near the flat tire being changed.